Skip to main content

 Nationally, there is no unifying governing body that all mortgage brokers adhere to.
 Rather, each mortgage professional licence is handled province-to-province.
 However, in all provinces, the mortgage broker-to-be must be at least 18 years of age and have Canadian citizenship.

 The Canadian Association of Accredited Mortgage Professionals, also known as CAAMP, does offer licensing courses for individuals in order to receive the Accredited Mortgage Professional (AMP) designation.
 The courses cover important topics such as ethics, standards, and responsibilities.
 The Accredited Mortgage Professional designation (AMP) is the only national proficiency standard for Canada’s mortgage industry.
-It’s not required but adds additional credibility.
+It’s not required, but it adds additional credibility.

 Frequently asked questions